mconstantine/fa-2023/README.md

 #### Manual database creation

 In production, the `finance` database will not probably be there.
 The current solution is to go into the Postgres container, run `psql postgresql://USER:PASSWORD@localhost:5432` (use the ones you chose in the `compose.yml` file).
 The run `CREATE DATABASE finance;`, then `\q`.
+You can use `psql postgresql://USER:PASSWORD@localhost:5432 -f path/to/file.sql` if you want to restore the database from a file.
+In pgAdmin, use "Plain" as the file name and skip the `migration` table.